 Pulitzer Prize Winners

 Canton has seen its share of successful writers and artists.
-Few have even been fortunate enough to win Pulitzer Prizes for their efforts in journalism and political cartooning.
+Few have even been fortunate enough to be finalists and/or win Pulitzer Prizes for their efforts in journalism and political cartooning.

 Charles R. Macauley